Skip to main content

 Known Limitations

-• Data start date: Our transaction history begins July 24, 2025.
+• Data start date: The transaction history begins July 24, 2025.
 Wallets active before this date will appear as "returning" on their first observed transaction, not "new".
 True lifetime metrics require a complete history from protocol launch.

 • Only tracks fee-generating activities; non-revenue operations excluded